 - EZ Access is a low-cost strategy for complying with regulatory requirements (e.g., Section 508, ADA).

 - EZ Access enhancements can be applied to a wide range of interactive electronic systems, from public information and transaction machines such as touchscreen kiosks to personal handheld devices like cell phones.

 - By using EZ Access, developers can create products and devices that are usable by more people, in a wider range of environments and contexts.

 - Developers who are interested in implementation of EZ Access fitted to meet their specific conditions and contexts (or certification of an EZ Access implementation) should contact Assistra Technologies.

-- EZ and EZ Access are registered trademarks; licensing and trademark information can be obtained from the Wisconsin Alumni Research Foundation (WARF) or Assistra Technologies, which has partnered with WARF and the Trace Center.
+- EZ® and EZ Access® are registered trademarks; licensing and trademark information can be obtained from the Wisconsin Alumni Research Foundation (WARF) or Assistra Technologies, which has partnered with WARF and the Trace Center.